 Nothing in this article shall be construed to derogate in any way from the authority of the Inspector of Buildings derived from Chapter 143 of the General Laws.
 However, before acting pursuant to this chapter the Inspector of Buildings shall make every reasonable effort to inform the Chairperson of the Historical Commission of his intentions to cause demolition before he initiates same.

-If any section, paragraph or part of this by-law is for any reason declared invalid or unconstitutional by any court, every other section, paragraph and part shall continue in full force and effect;
+If any section, paragraph or part of this Article is for any reason declared invalid or unconstitutional by any court, every other section, paragraph and part shall continue in full force and effect.

 Or take any other action related thereto.